-Mathematics is a central part of learning and teaches students the concepts of logic, proof as well as applications into many varied areas of life.
-It is a key building block for many subjects as well as being a subject in its own right in many different areas.
+Mathematics is a central part of learning and teaches students the concepts of logic and proof as well as having applications into many varied areas of life.
+It is a key building block for many subjects as well as being a subject in its own right.
 Mathematics is seen as a crucial element of the school's academic life and is staffed by highly qualified teachers who have a wide range of interests.

-Students spend 6 hours a fortnight in Mathematics lessons, and have four 30-45 minute homeworks over the same period.
-Students are taught in four groups, placed in sets by ability in Year 8 and 9 and at the end of Year 9 undertake an internal SAT's test as well as taking Functional Skills, level 2.
+Students spend 6 or 7 hours a fortnight in Mathematics lessons, and have four 30-45 minute homework tasks over the same period.
+Students are placed in sets by ability in Year 8 and 9 and at the end of Year 9 undertake Functional Skills Level 2.

 In Year 10 and 11 students are taught in five groups and study the new AQA 8300 course.
 Additionally, the most able students take the AQA Level 2 Further Maths GCSE which provides a good transition for those students who wish to continue onto A Level.
 Students are expected to spend up to an hour on each piece of homework set.

-In the Sixth form we offer a wide range of courses, including Mathematics, Further Mathematics and Statistics.
-All three applied modules are offered (Mechanics, Statistics and Decision) and we are always looking to expand the challenges our student's experience.
-It is satisfying to see a general increase in the demand for our Mathematics courses over the past few years and in particular for Further Mathematics.
-Students normally undertake ten periods of study per fortnight for each subject and there is an increasing number of our students going onto University to study Mathematics at university.
+In the Sixth form we offer a range of A-Level courses, including Mathematics and Further Mathematics.
+All three applied modules are offered (Mechanics, Statistics and Decision) and we are always looking to expand the challenges that our students experience.
+It has been satisfying to see a general increase in the demand for our Mathematics courses over the past few years and in particular for Further Mathematics.
+Students normally undertake nine periods of study per fortnight for each subject and there are an increasing number of our students going on to study Mathematics at university.
 These students have the opportunity to work with lecturers from the University of Bath in Year 13.